hantsy/spring-reactive-sample/GUIDE.md

-# Reactive Programming with Spring 5
+# Reactive Programming with Spring 5(Deprecated)

+> *This article targeted an early version of Spring Boot 2.0, some content requires a fresh when you are using the latest Spring Boot.*

  **Reactive** or **Reactive Streams** is a hot topic in these days, you can see it in blog entries, presentations, or some online course.